 The date celebrates the birth of modern Australia when the British fleet sailed into Sydney Harbour in 1788 to start a penal colony.
-British considered the land was unoccupied despite the presence of native Australians.
+British considered the land unoccupied despite the presence of native Australians.

 But for many Indigenous Australians the date, formerly known as “Foundation Day”, is rather referred to as “Invasion Day“.